willdumm/historydag/docs/quickstart.rst

+.. currentmodule:: historydag

 Quickstart
 ##########

-This minimal example showcases some features of the history DAG, and provides a conceptual introduction to the data structure.
+This document provides a conceptual introduction to the history DAG data structure, and provides a walk-through of essential features of the package.

 The data structure
 ==================